What is Summon?

 Refine your search

-Items with full-text online: If you click this box you will eliminate all results which are only available in a physical format such as print, cds, dvds, vhs, blu-ray etc. - but beware - many important resources are not available in an online format and you will not see them if you limit to online items.
+1. Full Text Online: If you click this box you will eliminate all results which are only available in a physical format such as print, cds, dvds, vhs, blu-ray etc. - but beware - many important resources are not available in an online format and you will not see them if you limit to online items.

-Limit to scholarly articles including peer-review: This will remove all results which are not journal articles - so no print or electronic books or other formats will appear.
+2. Scholarly & Peer-Review and/or Peer-Review This will remove all results which are not journal articles - so no print or electronic books or other formats will appear.

-Items in the library catalog: You can also choose to limit your results to only items in the UBC Library catalogue (print and eBooks, print maps & atlases, cds & dvds, government publications, microforms, print musical scores).
+3. Library Catalog: You can also choose to limit your results to only items in the UBC Library catalogue (print and eBooks, print maps & atlases, cds & dvds, government publications, microforms, print musical scores).
 This means you won't see any newspaper or journal article results, book reviews, streaming music/video, or other material types which are not found in the Library catalogue.

 This box shows all the different types of materials which are in the results list.
 You can limit your results to just those material types that you click.